Veyil (2006 film)

-Veyil is a 2006 Indian Tamil-language drama film written and directed by G. Vasanthabalan.
+Veyil is a 2006 Indian Tamil-language crime drama film written and directed by G. Vasanthabalan.
 The film stars Bharath, Pasupathy, Bhavana, Sriya Reddy and Priyanka.
 The music was composed by G. V. Prakash Kumar with cinematography by R. Madhi and editing by Mathan Gunadeva.

 Veyil was released on 17 December 2006 and was a commercial success.
 It is the first Tamil film screened at Cannes as part of the 2007 Cannes Film Festival in the 'Tous les Cinemas du Monde' section.
-The film was remade in Bangladeshi Bengali as Antor Jala (2017).
+The film was remade unofficially in Sandalwood as Kanaka (2018).

 Plot

-Sivanandi Thevar is a butcher who works hard to bring up his four children (two boys and two girls) and has a happy family.
+Sivanandi Thevar is a butcher who works hard to raise his four children (two sons and two daughters) and has a happy family.
 Sivanandi's sons are Murugesan and Kathir, and Murugesan dotes on his younger brother Kathir.
-Murugesan's enjoyment is films (especially those of MGR) that are screened in a local theatre.
-One day, life changes for Murugesan when his father catches him watching a film in the theatre and smoking a cigarette.
+Murugesan's enjoyment is films (especially those of MGR) that are screened at a local theatre.
+One day, Murugesan's life changes when his father catches him watching a film in the theatre and smoking a cigarette.
 Murugesan is severely punished and runs away from home, stealing his family's money and jewels.

-Along the way, Murugesan gets sidetracked from his intended destination of Chennai by an MGR movie poster.
+Along the way, Murugesan gets sidetracked from his intended destination to Chennai by an MGR movie poster.
 He is shown watching several MGR shows, buying a change of clothes, and eating a hearty meal with his ill-gotten money.
 After spending the night at the local temple, he wakes up to find his money and other possessions stolen.
 Murugesan is then taken under the wings of a theatre projectionist in a nearby town.
 Slowly, the theatre becomes his home.

 As adults, Murugesan and Kathir fall in love with Thangam and Meenakshi, respectively.
 Thangam is a beautiful girl who lives opposite the theatre, and Meenakshi is an innocent girl.
-Kathir starts an advertising agency but faces opposition from Bose and Annachi, the local gangster.
+Kathir starts an advertising agency but faces opposition from Bose and Annachi, the local gangsters.

 Murugesan's love ends in Thangam's suicide because her father and his relatives beat up and hang Murugesan as they are trying to kill him due to their dislike of him.
 At that moment, Thangam shows up with a knife and threatens to kill herself if they do not release Murugesan; when they do not release him, she slits her throat and dies.
 Murugesan is heartbroken and is released upon Thangam's death.
 He begins to drink heavily.
 Sometime later, the theatre is demolished, the owner citing loss of business.